GeminiDRSoftware/gmmpsdoc/loadODF.rst

   a :ref:`pseudo-image <pseudo_image_label>` (which may have its *CRPIX1/2* at wildly different locations).

-* **Overlay Detectors:** Overlays the slit placement areas of other instruments than the one the mask was designed for.
-This is mostly meant for reference and historic purposes, and is useful e.g. if you consider following up the current GMOS mask with a future F2 mask.

   .. index:: Central wavelength; optimization
 * **CWL:** Allows you to find an optimal value for the CWL, repositioning the spectra on the detector array.
 For example, you can fine-tune the CWL to avoid some emission